 Other than this, our previous prime minister Dr Manmohan Singh launched “Sakshar Bharat Abhiyan” and its main motto was to focus on education for women.

 For women, our government also launched many schemes like – “Kasturba Gandhi Balika Vidyalaya Yojana” and recently launched “Beti Bacho Yojana”.

 These days basic literacy is very important & because of this our PM Narendra Modi is conducting “Pradhan Mantri Gramin Digital Saksharta Abhiyan” in which digital literacy will be promoted in rural areas free of cost.

 Parents play a key role in the development of children, but if the parents are illiterate, they are not able to cope up with the needs of the new century and their children will have to suffer on they suffer.
 Such steps should be taken, that any child should not be deprived of going to school.

 From a collective perspective, a literacy community is a dynamic community.
-A community which exchanges thoughts and idea and is engaged in dialogue is much more innovative and productive.
+A community that exchanges thoughts and ideas and is engaged in dialogue is much more innovative and productive.

 Inspirational Quotes: International Literacy Day 2020